Paden City High School: Athletics

 The school's mascot is the wildcat, and the school colors are green and white.
 The Wildcats, as Paden City students are called, inherited their name from a semi-pro football team in Paden City during the 1940s.
 They had played with such ferocity that they were given then name Wildcats by their coach - a term that endured at the new high school in 1951.
-Although Paden City High School now uses the wildcat animial, the nickname given by the semi-pro coach was actually in reference to hard working industrial workers that were called "Wildcats" in the industrial revolution.
+Although Paden City High School now uses the wildcat animal, the nickname given by the semi-pro coach was actually in reference to hard working industrial workers that were called "Wildcats" in the industrial revolution.
 At the time, Paden City had many operating factories and was known as "Paden City- The Industrial Town," a slogan that was used to attract citizens and industry to the town.

 PCHS competes in the following WVSSAC sports: football, volleyball, boys and girls basketball, boys and girls track, baseball, softball, golf, cheerleading.
 PCHS is a conference member of Ohio Valley Athletic Conference (OVAC) and Mason-Dixon Conference.
 For Boys and Girls Track, PCHS is a member of the Ohio River Valley Track League and for basketball (boys and girls) PCHS is a member of the Hometown Invitational Tournament which is a group of smaller "hometown" schools in West Virginia that participate in a tournament across the state and crowns champions annually.

 Despite being one of the smallest public schools in the state, Paden City High School has a history of athletic excellence capturing multiple state championships including football in 1970 and 1979, boys basketball in 1960, 1973, 1987, and cheerleading in 1994 and 1998.